-SMGT497: Senior Management Capstone
+SMGT497: Security Management Capstone

 Learners engage in two projects that assess their achievements and preparation for pursuit of professional aspirations in the field of Security Management.
 Through application and assessment, learners examine the knowledge and skills gained throughout the program, achievement of the program outcomes, their roles as individual responsible citizens and in encouraging corporate responsible citizenship, and their preparation for leadership in their discipline.
 Prerequisites: All major courses.
 Prior study of professional communication recommended.

 How does higher education help create the type of person that businesses want to hire?
 Learners will explore the answer to this question, and in doing so, help lay the foundation for academic and professional success.
 Each learner will develop a core set of skills needed to be both an effective college student and a successful professional in the 21st‐century workplace.
 Learners will develop and practice practical strategies with which to become more efficient and effective learners, while also developing higher‐order learning skills to reflect on critical issues relevant to both academic and professional environments such as personal responsibility and ethics.